TeamSHIRO/AKL/CONTRIBUTING.md

 * **Naming Conventions:** Function names should be in `PascalCase` (e.g., `MyAwesomeFunction`). under any normal circumstances.
 An exception to this rule is when the function is a getter or setter.
 In this case, the function name should be in `snake_case` (e.g., `get_my_awesome_variable`).

+* **Tabs vs. Spaces:** Use 2 spaces for indentation in source files.
+Do not use tabs.
+Exclude CMake files from this rule.

 Clang-tidy does not automatically check and correct function names convention.
 Please ensure that all function names are adhering to the above conventions.